ibm-cloud-docs/log-analysis/agent/adding_tags.md

     2. Copy and paste the command that is displayed in your terminal to set the KUBECONFIG environment variable.

-2. Check the update strategy of the DaemonSet.
-Then, choose whether to use *kubectl apply* or *kubectl edit* to modify the configuration file for the agent.
+2. Check the update strategy of the DaemonSet and choose whether to use *kubectl apply* or *kubectl edit* to modify the configuration file for the agent.

     To check the update strategy, run the following command: